visualize-admin/visualization-tool/README.md

 ### Automation

 There is a dedicated GitHub action that runs the API load tests against https://test.visualize.admin.ch on push to the `main` branch.
 You can investigate the results by going to Actions section in GitHub and checking the summary results.
+Results are also visible in the cloud (k6.io).

-It's also possible to run the load tests manually by clicking a `Run workflow` button inside [k6 Load Test (Test)](https://github.com/visualize-admin/visualization-tool/actions/workflows/load-test.yml).
+It's also possible to run the load tests manually by clicking a `Run workflow` button inside any of the load test workflows (TEST, INT, PROD).

 ### Local setup